 - Schedule your “must see” sessions in your calendar and allow some time-slots to roam the expo floor.
 Make a list of the vendors you “have to” see and those you “want to see”.
-With over 100 sessions and more than 400 exhibitors it is impossible to do, see and attend everything.
+With over 100 sessions and more than 400 exhibitors, it is impossible to do, see, and attend everything.

 - Bring comfortable shoes!
-You’ll likely get your steps up this week (bring your fitness tracker) and there is nothing worse then having to leave an interesting conversation or event simply because you cannot stand any longer.
+You’ll likely get your steps up this week (bring your fitness tracker) and there is nothing worse than having to leave an interesting conversation or event simply because you cannot stand any longer.

 - Get tickets for after parties early on.
 There are several great dinner/events/parties every night.
 To help keep track, the lovely Jessica Miller-Merrell is collating an unofficial party guide every year.
 Follow her to stay tuned.